MattHuckins/LEMSv2-GPS/README.md

 ## Items to be selected

-Controllable voltage regulator to be controlled by digital pin 4.
+Controllable voltage regulator to be controlled by digital pin 4 for the powering on and off of the GPS module

 ## Future recommnendations